AVICA-platform/avica-plugin-unity/avica-capture/README.md

 ## Setting up AVICA Manager

-This is a relatively simple process, simple add AVICAManager to your scene and set the `Platform Id`, `Partner Id` and `User Id`.
-Currently AVICAManager _is not_ persisted between scenes, so you will need to add it to any scenes you wish to use it in.
+This is a relatively simple process, simple add AVICA Capture Manager to your scene and set the `Platform Id`, `Partner Id` and `User Id`.
+Currently AVICA Capture Manager _is not_ persisted between scenes, so you will need to add it to any scenes you wish to use it in.

 ## Setting up the player